sean-connor/music-browser/README.md

 Do not use HTML libraries/frameworks (such as HTML5 Boilerplate, Bootstrap, Foundation or any prebuilt grid systems).

-You can use Modernizr and/or Selectivizr, along with a single JavaScript library such as jQuery if you wish, but you may not use any other plugins, libraries or frameworks (such as AngularJS).
+You can use Modernizr and/or Selectivizr, but you may not use any other plugins, libraries or frameworks (such as jQuery or AngularJS).

 Preprocessors (LESS/SASS) and build tools (Grunt/Gulp) are permitted - see requirements below for more information.